 Growing Up & Hobbies

 I grew up as the oldest child in a wonderful family in Upstate South Carolina.
 (AKA the most beautiful, friendliest, best-of-both-worlds spot in, well, the whole world!)
 I always enjoyed school, especially algebra, and I’m pretty nitpicky about grammar.
 If you find mistakes anywhere on my blog (that were not used for stylistic purposes), please let me know.
 Reading has always been one of my favorite hobbies, and O. Henry and Sir Arthur Conan Doyle are some of my favorite authors!
-In my adult life I’ve gravitated towards biographies and true stories, but I still enjoy a well-written novel now and then.
 PS – I love getting book recommendations from my blog readers!

-Horses have been my other main hobby in life, but unfortunately I have been horseless since getting married.
-Well, I still own a horse – a cantankerous but lovable flea speckled grey Arab cross named Traveler who is one year older than I am – but he still lives back in South Carolina with my family and his long-time pasture mates.
-Once my husband Ryan is finished with his training, hopefully we can settle down in a place with some land and a pasture and I can once again have a few horses to take care of.
+Horses have been my other main hobby in life, but unfortunately I have not had horses around since getting married.
+Traveler, the cantankerous but lovable flea speckled grey Arab cross you see posing on my first cookbook cover, passed away in December of 2020 back home with my family in South Carolina after living a good long life.
+Once my husband Ryan is finished with his medical training, hopefully we can settle down in a place with some land and a pasture and I can once again have a few horses to take care of.
 Not only are horses great companions, but they can teach you a lot about life – and body language, and self control, and responsibility, and hard work, and even child training!
 You can see some of my horse posts HERE.

 God is absolutely first and foremost in my life – above “hobby” status, I trust!
 My goal in life is to bring glory to my Father in Heaven and share the redemptive work of Jesus Christ with those around me so they can find a home in God’s family just as I have.
 Occasionally I write devotional-type posts, which you can find HERE.